Provision VMs with Vagrant and VMware Fusion

 How to run a local VPS on MacBook with Apple silicon

-At the time of writing, in November 2024, setting up a local VPS on a MacBooks powered by Apple silicon chips is not very straight forward.
-VirtualBox virtualization application not yet has Apple silicon support.
+At the time of writing, in November 2024, setting up a local VPS on a MacBooks powered by Apple silicon chips requires preparation and setup.

 I use VPS servers to run multiple applications.

-Staging and production environments in the most cases run on the cloud platforms (like DigitalOcean or Hetzner), where I deploy number of virtual private servers and dedicated servers.
+Staging and production environments in the most cases use cloud platforms (like DigitalOcean or Hetzner), where I deploy number of virtual private and dedicated servers.

-However, for development and playground environments my preference is to use my local MacBook Pro, which has plenty of computing power in it.
+However, for the development and playground environments my preference is to use my development MacBook Pro, which has plenty of computing power in it.

-However, at the moment of writing, for newer MacBooks with Apple silicon chips in them (M1/M2/M3..) the setup of such local VPS environment requires a few steps.
+For MacBooks powered by Apple silicon chips (M1/M2/M3..) the setup of such local VPS environment needs a few steps.

-This tutorial walks you through the steps I use to setup local VPS instances on Apple silicon MacBook Pro by using Vagrant, VMware and plugins.
+This tutorial walks you through the setup I use to run local VPS instances with Vagrant, VMware and plugins.

 Tools